-Remember that you are your child’s first role model, so if they see you slumped on the sofa all day, binge watching episodes upon episodes, they will end up believing that there is no other way to overcome boredom.
-As a parent, your role is to awaken your child’s curiosity, to show them that the world is bigger that a 47” screen.
+Remember that you are your child’s first role model, so if they see you slumped on the sofa all day, binge-watching episodes upon episodes, they will end up believing that there is no other way to overcome boredom.
+As a parent, your role is to awaken your child’s curiosity, to show them that the world is bigger than a 47” screen.
 If they see you doing hands-on activities, cross words, be sure that they will follow suit and will “do what mum and dad do”.

 2. Turn them into a Michelin-starred chef

 Cracking eggs, dipping your hands in dough, going hunting for lumps… and of course licking the spoon by way of reward: what child doesn’t like doing that?
 Whatever the recipe, you can always turn your child into your little assistant.
 Enough to teach them new flavors, review the cooking calculations and conversions depending on their age, give them responsibilities, all whilst creating lovely memories!

 Why not try and make your child a future rock star by getting them to listen to music (or by giving them an instrument if you have one to hand)?
 Then, when my ears are overwhelmed, I can move on to calmer, more hands-on activities which are just as fun.
 Simple to carry out, cheap, it’s a good way to keep occupied whilst developing their creativity.
 DIY workshops, making decorative objects, there’s so much to do!
 Not to mention the timeless salt dough, or edible paintings for the food lovers…

 4. Get the board games back out of the cupboard

 Perfect if you’ve got several children and want to take advantage of their game of Monopoly in order to make working from home easier.
 If not, it will provide an opportunity to share a nice moment with the family.
 Times up for the miming experts, Cluedo for the budding detectives… everyone should get something out of it.